yang-guangliang/osv-free/README.md

 ## Implemenation

 The customized webview apk file (OSV-Free) is done by instrumenting the chromium source code (based on the commit '19d2c5cb7b75b0c04153fbeff487ab8e8fcfa208' at June 2017).
 To manually compile files, please follow the instructions (https://www.chromium.org/developers/how-tos/build-instructions-android-webview). \[The chromium project is too large.
-We only uploaded  necessary source code.
+We only uploaded  necessary folders: android_webview and content.
 We are sorry for inconvenience.\]

 For convenience, the intrumented source code files are shown as follows: